-In July VMCH will be rolling out a new method of pain assessment for residential aged care residents who can no longer express their levels of pain verbally.
+VMCH is rolling out a new method of pain assessment for aged care residents who can no longer express their levels of pain verbally.

 The new pain assessment will be a technology–based solution called PainChek®, which replaces the existing assessment tool called the “Abbey Pain Scale”.

 For further information about the use of PainChek in a particular VMCH residential aged care home, please contact them directly.